DataONEorg/Education/_lessons/lessons/02_datasharing/index.md

 ---

-# Make Data Sharable
+# Making Data Sharable

-**Step Three:**

-Have data contributors review your metadata to ensure validity and organizational ‘correctness’?
+**Step Three:** Have data contributors review your metadata to ensure validity and organizational ‘correctness’?

 * are the processes described accurately?
 * are all contributions adequately identified?